-Child Support Paralegal in Arizona – Why and how do I get child support without being married?
+Child Support Alternative to Paralegal Services in Arizona – Why and how do I get child support without being married?
 Establish Paternity first

 There are many reasons why a mother, father, or child might want to establish paternity.
 Some of the reasons are legal and others are more personal.
 For a child, it may be important to establish his or her identity as it relates to the biological father.
 There are also times when knowing paternity is important so that a child has access to the medical history of both parents.